SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 .. note::

-   You cannot add property observers to inherited constant stored properties or inherited read-only computed properties.
+   You can't add property observers to inherited constant stored properties or inherited read-only computed properties.
-   The value of these properties cannot be set, and so it is not appropriate to provide a ``willSet`` or ``didSet`` implementation as part of an override.
+   The value of these properties can't be set, and so it is not appropriate to provide a ``willSet`` or ``didSet`` implementation as part of an override.

-   Note also that you cannot provide both an overriding setter and an overriding property observer for the same property.
+   Note also that you can't provide both an overriding setter and an overriding property observer for the same property.
    If you want to observe changes to a property's value, and you are already providing a custom setter for that property,